joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 }
 ```

-which for the time being will simply take in a  `./src/main/java/io/github/joaovicente/stories/CreateAuthorDto.java` (below) and return it back to the caller
+which for the time being will simply take in a `CreateAuthorDto`, in `./src/main/java/io/github/joaovicente/stories/CreateAuthorDto.java` and return it back to the caller

 ```java
 package io.github.joaovicente.stories;